-The GASB issued Statement No. 101, Compensated Absences.
+In the current year, the District adopted GASB Statement No. 101, Compensated Absences.
 This statement updates the recognition and measurement guidance for compensated absences through aligning the recognition and measurement guidance under a unified model and by amending certain previously required disclosures.
-This Statement is effective for the fiscal year beginning after December 15, 2023.

-Management is currently determining the expected impact of implementation of the above standards on the financial statements and notes to the financial statements.
+The adoption of this standard did not have an impact on the financial statements or the notes to the financial statements.